 The term “whistleblower” can apply to any individual who exposes wrongdoing.

-As a result of the heroic efforts of many whistleblowers, the value of the information whistleblowers provide and the important role they play in improving society is finally starting to gain recognition.
-The most financially successful whistleblowers, the ones you may have heard about most often, are those that filed qui tam cases under the federal False Claims Act.
-(31 U.S.C. §§3729-3733.)
+As a result of the heroic efforts of many whistleblowers, the value of the information whistleblowers provide, and the important role they play in improving society, the work of whistleblowers is finally starting to gain recognition.
+The most financially successful whistleblowers, the ones you may have heard about most often, are those who filed qui tam cases under the federal False Claims Act.
+(See 31 U.S.C. §§3729-3733 a pdf copy.)

 This law is designed to make it worthwhile for individuals to report fraud committed against the United States.
-Learning how this law works and enlisting the help of an experienced DC qui tam attorney is crucial for anyone who wants to expose fraud against the government.
-If the whistleblower files a case under this law and the government is able to obtain a recovery that whistleblower can earn between 15-30% of the recovery.
+Learning how this law works is crucial for anyone who wants to expose fraud against the government.
+If the whistleblower files a case under this law and the government is able to obtain a recovery that whistleblower can earn between 15 percent and 30 percent of the recovery.
 As a result, many cases have been won or settled for millions of dollars and many fraudulent and dangerous schemes have been exposed.

 These financial incentives exist precisely because of what we all know to be true.
 To fight wrongdoing government officials desperately need the information only a whistleblower can provide.
 Indeed, study after study confirms that government regulators and investigators need help from of people with inside information to bring about reforms or prosecute major cases.

 The point of the Federal False Claims Act as well as the many State False Claims Acts, is to provide an incentive structure to support the brave individuals who want to report fraud.
 There are many other whistleblower laws, including several that also encourage the whistleblower to come forward and earn a potential reward.
 There is an IRS qui tam law to report major tax fraud as well as two new laws which encourage reports of financial fraud through the Securities and Exchange Commission and the Commodity Futures Trading Commission.